 Tips for Making my Keto Waffle Recipe

 A good non-stick waffle iron is key to making great almond flour waffles.
 And, you'll want to make sure they are fully cooked before trying to take them out.

-I’ve found that watching the steam coming out of the waffle iron is a good way to test for doneness.
-Typically, when the steam stops, that when the waffles are done.
+I've found that watching the steam coming out of the waffle iron is a good way to test for doneness.
+Typically, when the steam slows down is when the waffles are done.